redox-os/website/content/news/this-month-250731.md

 - (build-system) Wildan Mubarok fixed the downloaded package cache
 - (build-system) Josh Megnauth fixed a bug where some runtime dependencies of recipes weren't added to the Redox image
 - (build-system) Josh Megnauth implemented TOML and folder naming sanitization in recipes to avoid invalid syntax usage
-- (build-system) auronandace fixed some warnings in the installer
+- (build-system) auronandace applied some Clippy lints to the installer

 ## CI Improvements